dogweather/phoenix-docker-compose/README.md

 - All the crappy little dependencies installed.
 - No weird hacks.

-The Dockerfile and docker-compose file now accept Elixir, Node, Postgres and Node versions thru arguments. check the files for more info.
+The Dockerfile and docker-compose file now accept Elixir, Node and Postgres versions thru arguments. check the files for more info.

 ## Instructions